 Are you interested in growing and selling vegetables but don’t know where to start?
 Denver Botanic Gardens and Colorado State University Extension partner to deliver a certificate program that will introduce you to the ins and outs of becoming a successful market farmer on five acres or less.

 By participating in this program, you will attend eight core curriculum lectures that will cover everything from planning your farm to selling at market.
 You will apply what you have learned in the classroom through six hands-on workshops on working farms.
 Finally, you will have the opportunity to choose up to three advanced, elective classes that cover innovative topics such as seed saving and season extension.
-Lectures and electives take place on Tuesday evenings 6-9 p.m., dinner provided, and workshops take place on Fridays.
+Lectures take place on Tuesday evenings from 5:30-8 p.m., dinner provided, and workshops take place on Fridays.

 Staff from our program will work with you to help find hands-on experiences at local farms.
 This may take the form of a regular volunteer shift, an internship or an apprenticeship.
 If you have your own farm already up and running, the Gardens or CSU Extension staff can work with you over the growing season on any issues or questions that arise.

 - Attend (7) out of (8) core curriculum lectures and (5) out of (6) hands-on lectures